MaozGelbart/DnaChisel/dnachisel/builtin_specifications/codon_optimization/README.md

 Finally, ``CodonOptimize`` is a generic pseudo-specification-class which uses a "mode" parameter to return a specification of one of the above classes.

+Warning: always use this specification with an EnforceTranslation constraint defined over the same location, to preserve the amino acid sequence.